Miyota Citizen Caliber 8204 8204a

 Citizen Promaster Fugu (Too many to list, add more in the comments below…)

 The Miyota caliber 8204 (8204A) is a 21 jewel automatic movement, first introduced in 1977 (other versions as early as 1974).
 This movement is from the Miyota 8200 family (aka 8 or 82 series) of movements.
-This 8204 has been discontinued by Miyota/Citizen and is no longer offered in their catalog of movements.
-It has evolved into the current Miyota caliber 8205.

 The movement pictured above was submitted by Kyle, found in a Citizen Promaster ref: NY0140-80E.
 Although it is a Miyota caliber (Miyota is owned by Citizen), it is signed Citizen Watch Co.
 Although Miyota is owned by Citizen, typically the two brands will use slightly different caliber numbers to distinguish between Citizen branded watches and movements sold by Miyota to other watch brands.
 As we can see with the Promaster, both Citizen and Miyota are using the same caliber number designation for the 8204A.